PaoloMazzon/Astro/docs/classes/BitmapFont.md

 ## BitmapFont
 Bitmap fonts are a way to render images as text with complete control.
 With bitmap fonts, you load an image as a character set in a specified range - often 33 to 127 or `$` - `~`.
 With that character set you may render text with a call to `Renderer.draw_font`.
+There is a default bitmap font you may access as well by specifying `null` as the font for any `Renderer.draw_font*` call, the default font covers the unicode range 32-128 inclusive.

  + [new()](#new)
  + [size()](#size)